 - You understand that SamUrgency board reviews all applications on a case-by-case basis and that SamUrgency can turn down any application at our discretion.

-- The owners must be able to show veterinary proof that the dog has lived in North America for the proceeding 18 months.
+- The owners must be able to show veterinary proof that the dog has lived in North America for the proceeding 18 months (or it's whole life if it is under 18 months).
 As much as we would love to be able to fund every Samoyed everywhere, that is not possible to do monetarily and still protect our assets.

 - You agree that by submitting an application, your information and photos may be shared for promotional purposes, including your name and your Samoyed’s name.
 (We will never share your address, phone, email address, etc.)